aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resource-assignments/timephased-data-generation-for-different-work-contours/_index.md

 The following piece of code assigns different types of work contours to an assigned resource and displays its timephased data.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResourceAssignments-GenerateResourceAssignmentTimephasedData-GenerateResourceAssignmentTimephasedData.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResourceAssignments-GenerateResourceAssignmentTimephasedData.cs" >}}